Emacs: isearch Current Word

 Also, you should set your isearch repeat to arrow keys.
 Emacs: isearch by Arrow Keys.

 Emacs's “isearch” has some problems.
 Suppose you have this line:

 and your cursor is on the second dash.
-You want to search the next occurrence of the word “delete-current-file”.
-You have to first move your cursor to the beginning of the word, then press a key for isearch, then another key to select “delete”, another to extend selection to “current”, another to “file”, then press isearch again to find the next occurrence.
-That's 7 operations.
-In GNU emacs, it's 【Alt+b Alt+b Ctrl+s Ctrl+w Ctrl+w Ctrl+w Ctrl+s】.
-In vim, it's just a single key press.
+You want to search the next occurrence of the word “aa-bb-cc”.
+You have to press 【Alt+b Alt+b Ctrl+s Ctrl+w Ctrl+w Ctrl+w Ctrl+s】.
+That's about 8 keys.
+In vim, it's just a single key press 【*】.

 addendum: Emacs 24.4 has the new command

 isearch-forward-symbol-at-point that improved the situation but still pretty bad.
 Now to search current word under cursor, you need to press 【Alt+s .
 Alt+s _ Ctrl+s】. 〔➤see Emacs: Search / Highlight Words〕 Besides the too-many-keys problem, this command has more problems:

 isearch-forward-symbol-at-pointis on “symbols” only.
 What chars are part of “symbol” is unpredictable, mode-dependent.

 - The search is with boundary check.
 That is, if current symbol is “xyz”, it'll will not find occurrences of “xyz2”.

 or, buy something from Best Keyboard for Emacs